FRC1257/parallel-wikiverse/docs/Guides/merchandise.md

 Both vendors that we work with are happy to take requests by email.
 Requests must be approved by a mentor and should include:
 * Design files
 * What we want to make (shirts, hats, hoodies, etc).
 If you don't know what exact model of shirts or other garments you want, the vendors can work with you to help you choose.
-* Approximate quantities you think we'll sell, plus a request for what the price would be at various quantities.
+* Approximate quantities you think we'll sell, plus a request for what the price would be at lower quantities.
 Each vendor will have breakpoints at which items get cheaper beyond a certain quantity.

-**When you send the request for quote, please remember to include both faculty mentors as well!**
+*When you send the request for quote, please remember to include both faculty mentors as well!*
 ### Set pricing
 * Use the quotes from the vendors and the recommended pricing guide to determine pricing.
 Remember that we'll need to cover shirts for sponsors as well.
 ### Take orders